tosi-n/Stroke-CPM/README.md

 ### Cross Validation:

-The first stage of validation is an internal validation in which we ensure that the developed CPM makes good predictions in ‘test’ data that comes from the same population as that in which the CPM was developed.
-By ‘good predictions’ we mean predictions that are well calibrated and have high discrimination.
-Similar to the discussion in the previous module on regularised regression (lasso/ridge) a useful way of performing this is cross validation.
-Recall that k-fold cross-validation
-involves: Dividing the data we have available into k equally sized groups (commonly we use k between 5 and 10).
-Fit the CPM using all the groups except one.
-Use the remaining group as ‘test’ data to see how the model performs Repeat this process k times, leaving out a different group each time.
-Average performance over these k.
-A simpler alternative to cross-validation would just be to divide the data into two groups, fit the data in one group and validate it in the other.
-You will commonly see this in the literature.
+For good predictions of stroke, a model must be well calibrated and have high discrimination.
+The input data was divided into two groups, in order to fit the data in one group and validate it in the other.This helps to reducing training bias.

 ``` r
 # Random sample indexes